TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_cpsw.md

 ## HW Setup

 \note Make sure you have setup the EVM with cable connections as shown here, \ref EVM_SETUP_PAGE.
-      In addition do below steps.
+In addition do below steps.\n
       Since the example runs on wkup R5, we cannot use CCS loading.
 Use example flashing methods shown in \ref EVM_SETUP_PAGE.

 \cond SOC_AM62PX